greshbasic/LostInNebula/README.md

 - 👋 Hi, I’m @GreshB
 - 👀 I’m interested in: coding (of course), biology, and psychology.
 I came from a neuroscience background
 - so I enjoy incorporating some of what I learned into my code!
 Otherwise I make random stuff that I made
 - to challenge myself in my pursuit of becoming a great programmer.
+Beyond all that I also post my class projects :)
 - 🌱 I’m currently learning: Python

 <!---